Working mothers these days are the norm, not the exception: according to the U.S. Department of Labor,

 Bambino is a highly popular free app for iOS that helps parents find childcare and babysitters at short notice.
 It allows sitters to be reviewed by a network of friends and neighbors, and simplifies booking and payment.
 The organization Working Mother, which focuses on the needs of working moms, ranks it as one of the most useful apps out there.

 Moms Pump Here is to provide a map of locations where nursing mothers can pump or breastfeed in cities across the U.S. and Canada.
 The app costs 99 cents and is GPS-enabled to find nursing locations nearby where anybody with a fussy baby or a pump can nurse in peace.
 Pump-friendly businesses can also add their own facilities to the list.

 ContinuousCare aims to collect all the healthcare details and appointments of dependent children in one place, so that they can be easily accessed in an emergency.
 It also allows parents to schedule appointments with doctors who use virtual video consultations, and will connect users with medical experts if they have an emergency query out of normal hours.

+Keepy is the solution for that.
+The free app allows photographs and recordings of all kids' artworks to be kept for perpetuity, and each child has their own timeline showing their artistic development from finger-painting to oil portraits.
+And yes, the app is also designed to share the masterpieces easily with other doting parents.
 Chorma tends to be mentioned often in conversations with working moms who have complicated households and older children; SheKnows featured the free app as one of their top working mom apps.
 It makes assigning and completing chores in a multi-person household a competition that earns points and rewards for every completed task.
 It's the upgraded version of gold stars on the chore chart for the 21st century.

 interviewed by the Miami Herald identified Dragon as one of their weapons: it's an app that allows texts, emails and other professional communications to be dictated while commuting and on the go.
 It uses the Cloud to store edited documents, works on a huge range of mobiles, and is one of the world's most popular dictation software packages, making it a brilliant time-saving opportunity.

+GoToMeeting is a free app that allows sophisticated video conferencing via your mobile rather than requiring Skype or a laptop.
+You can join video meetings, show other people your phone screen, and use its whiteboard app to brainstorm.
+Which is valuable for mothers who have to handle a meeting while also coordinating a child's vaccination appointments.
 Peanut is an app that works like Tinder, except for mothers who want to meet others.
 It's designed to help moms of all kinds form friendships with similar caregivers without necessarily having to go through the rigmarole of parents' groups or kindergarten mixers, and is a godsend for working moms who don't have a lot of time to spend on anything, let alone fostering new friendships.